Internal Audit Policy

 4.3.1 Internal auditors may not assume management responsibility as part of any advisory activities.

-4.3.2 Issues of significance identified as a result of advisory engagements must be communicated to the Executive Management Committee and AC.
+4.3.2 Issues of significance identified as a result of advisory engagements must be communicated to the CIHR's executive-level management committee and AC.

-4.3.3 The following issues must be determined through discussion between the CAE discussed with the client beforehand, ideally as part of the annual Risk-Based Audit Plan:
+4.3.3 The following issues must be determined through discussion between the CAE and the client beforehand, ideally as part of the annual RBAP:

 - Potential impairments to independence or objectivityFootnote 4;